echeran/smile-of-murugan/webbook/chapter17.md

 containing perhaps childishly controversial matters-actually meant the origin of modern Tamil prose-style.
-His prose is very severe, spotlessly correct and very polished.[^saying-about-arumuka-navalar] He composed a Saiva catechism, *Caivavināvițai*, formally based on current Roman Catholic catechisms.
+His prose is very severe, spotlessly correct and very polished.[^saying-about-arumuka-navalar] He composed a Saiva catechism, *Caivavināviṭai*, formally based on current Roman Catholic catechisms.
 He was also the teacher of Percival, whom he actively helped with his translation of the Bible into Tamil.
 For the development of Tamil belletristic writing most important of